codingwithdhruv/token-mint-but-nothing-pumps/README.md

-***

 # Token Mint But Nothing Pumps

-A simple, no-nonsense TypeScript project to create SPL tokens on the Solana devnet.
-Perfect for launching your next "totally serious" blockchain token with zero promises and all the sarcasm.
+A simple, no-nonsense TypeScript project to mint and distribute SPL tokens on Solana devnet.
+Perfect for launching your next “totally serious” or highly sarcastic token with all the on-chain bravado and none of the expectations.

 ## Features

-- Creates a new SPL token mint on Solana devnet with 6 decimals
+- Initializes or finds your Associated Token Account (ATA)
+- Mints tokens straight into your own wallet’s token account
-- Uses TypeScript for type safety and clarity
+- Fully written in TypeScript for type safety and clean code
-- Loads wallet from environment variables for security
+- Loads wallet from `.env` for secure, flexible configuration
-- Logs transaction results and errors clearly
+- Prints all important addresses and transaction IDs for your meme gallery

 ## Prerequisites

 - Node.js (v16+)
 - npm or yarn
-- A Solana wallet private key (Devnet recommended)
+- Solana wallet private key (Devnet ONLY—don’t blame this script for mainnet losses)

 ## Installation